CordlessCoder/dots/README.md

 # My BSPWM Config

+# Installation(no guide here)

+First of all, make sure that you have a fresh, functional frontal cortex on-hand.
+Save as much as you can and steal from your family, if you want to.
+A compter may also be required, but starting with the frontal cortex is always a great idea.
+In case you're reading this and do not have a frontal cortex, get help, slowly.

+1. Run `git clone https://github.com/CordlessCoder/dots` in a directory you do not value.
+2. `cd dots` to acquire the great understanding of the lore of Kingdom Hearts.
+3. 3.
+Copy of the files from `.config` into `~/.config/`...
+Who could have seen this coming???????
+4. Copy all the files from `_HOME` into `~/`
+5. Read all of the keybinds, and the entirety of the Bible, you'll need that knowledge.
+6. Log into BSPWM, using your preferred method.
+(If you ever dare to use startx/xinit, I will find **and** follow you _on twitter_)
+7. Discard the frontal cortex in a safe manner immediately, as to minimize the chance of developing the frightening realization that I am indeed in your walls.
+8. Enjoy your newfound interest in using your computer, the 1950s way.

 ## Keybinds

 This configuration comes with a long list of those, some of which are shown in the conky widget as a reminder.
 Here are ALL of them for some reason(you need to expand the list to see them, that's how secretive I am)